 Trading is easy; you buy and sell.
-Managing risk is difficult.
+Managing trade risk is difficult.

-Here are some keys to managing trade risk.
+Here are some tips on how to manage trade risk.

 New traders tend to get this wrong.
 If your positions are too large, you risk wiping out a bulk of your capital, inhibiting your ability to trade more trades.
 A good rule of thumb is to never risk more than one percent of your capital in any one position.
 For example, if you have a $10,000 account, don’t risk more than $100 on any position.